-- Does the application describe any innovations in navigator model development, feasibility testing, research strategy, design or analytic approach, if they are employed, and how these may enhance the potential value of study results? - Does the description of innovative technologies (e.g., dashboards, digital tools, mobile assessment, real-time analytics, sensory processing, digital tools) clearly articulate how it will assist navigator models in delivering the 'personalized match' between the unique mental health needs of youth and the appropriate level of mental health care? - Does the application identify new approaches to promote early access, engagement, coordination and optimization of mental health treatment and services for children and adolescents who are exhibiting early symptoms of mental health problems?
+- Does the application describe any innovations in navigator model development, feasibility testing, research strategy, design or analytic approach, if they are employed, and how these may enhance the potential value of study results? - Is there a description of innovative technologies (e.g., dashboards, digital tools, mobile assessment, real-time analytics, sensory processing, digital tools) to assist navigator models in delivering the 'personalized match' between the unique mental health needs of youth and the appropriate level of mental health care? - Does the application identify new approaches to promote early access, engagement, coordination and optimization of mental health treatment and services for children and adolescents who are exhibiting early symptoms of mental health problems?